Juror Frequently Asked Questions

 Indicate your new permanent address on the juror qualification questionnaire.
 If your new place of residence is still in Nebraska, the court will notify you in writing if your service changes to another division of the U.S. District Court for Nebraska.
 If your new residence is outside the state of Nebraska, you no longer qualify to be a juror in federal court in Nebraska.

 The court may contact you with advance notice of upcoming trials or last minute changes.
+Automated calls and emails are frequently used to communicate jury information.

 19. What if I am a caretaker for a disabled person who receives a questionnaire or I receive a questionnaire for a relative who is now deceased?